Digimon Tamers: Runaway Locomon

-is a 2002 Japanese animated adventure film based on the Digimon franchise created by Akiyoshi Hongo, and the second film for Digimon Tamers series, following Battle of Adventurers (2001).
-The film is directed by Tetsuji Nakamura, written by Hiro Masaki, and produced by Toei Animation.
-The film was released in Japan on March 2, 2002, as part of Toei Animation Spring 2002 Animation Fair, double featuring with One Piece: Chopper's Kingdom on the Strange Island of Animals film.
+is a 2002 Japanese animated adventure short film directed by Tetsuji Nakamura and written by Hiro Masaki; the short film is based on the Digimon franchise by Akiyoshi Hongo, and its third series, Digimon Tamers.
+Produced by Toei Animation and distributed by Toei Company, Runaway Locomon is the second film for Digimon Tamers series following Battle of Adventurers (2001), as well as the seventh film in the franchise.
+Set after the series finale, Tamers try to stop a train Digimon named Locomon on the Real World.
+Runaway Locomon was released in Japan on March 2, 2002, as part of Toei Animation Spring 2002 Animation Fair, double featuring with One Piece: Chopper's Kingdom on the Strange Island of Animals film.